-This page is a collection of resources for my new electronics hobby.
+This page is a collection of resources for my electronics hobby.
 I first became interested in electronics after watching Justine Haupt build a rotary cell phone.
-Initially, I was curious about the phone, but what really excited me was the notion that you could make your own electronics.
+Initially, I was curious about the phone, but what really excited me was the notion that you could make your own electronic devices.

 My Starting Place